medic/cht-docs/content/en/hosting/4.x/upgrade-troubleshooting.md

   hosting/4.x/data-migration
 ---

-4.0.0 was released in November of 2022 so 4.x is mature and users have learned a number of important lessons on how to unstick 4.x upgrades that get stuck.
+4.0.0 was released in November of 2022 so 4.x is mature and users have learned a number of important lessons on how to fix failed 4.x upgrades.
 Below are some specific tips as well as general practices on upgrading 4.x.

+There's a concept of upgrades "getting stuck" which mainly means that after many many hours an upgrade is not making any progress.
+Most likely, this will manifest as the progress bars in the  upgrade admin web UI not increasing and "sticking" at a certain percentage.

 {{% pageinfo %}}
 All tips apply to both [Docker]({{< relref "hosting/4.x/production/docker" >}}) and [Kubernetes]({{< relref "hosting/4.x/production/kubernetes" >}}) based deployments unless otherwise specified.